• Egypt Tours

 Combined Itineraries

-Many travelers visit Meidum alongside Dahshur to see Sneferu’s complete pyramid-building evolution.
-This combination provides excellent contrast between his experimental first attempt and his later successes.
-The Memphis and Saqqara sites also pair well with Meidum for a comprehensive look at Old Kingdom monuments.
+Many travelers visit Meidum alongside Dahshur to explore Sneferu’s complete pyramid-building evolution, offering a clear contrast between his early experimental designs and later architectural achievements.
+The nearby Memphis region and the Saqqara Complex also pair seamlessly with Meidum, creating a well-rounded itinerary that highlights the most important Old Kingdom monuments in Egypt.

-Our private tours include qualified Egyptologist guides who explain the complex archaeological evidence and help visitors understand the pyramid’s significance in ancient Egyptian history.
-With our modern, air-conditioned vehicles and experienced drivers, we ensure comfortable transportation to this remote but rewarding site.
+Our private tours include qualified Egyptologist guides who bring the archaeological evidence to life and provide deeper insight into the pyramid’s historical significance.
+With modern, air-conditioned vehicles and experienced drivers, we ensure a comfortable journey to this remote yet highly rewarding destination.

 Archaeological Discoveries and Ongoing Research